This is a work in progress. Give me a little time… Jeez, this is hard.

 19xx — T

 2007 — Agincourt’s sesqui-centennial.
-American composer Daron Hagen writes “Agincourt Fanfare” for thirteen brass instruments; its world premier occurs on Founders’ Day.
+American composer Daron Hagen wrote “Agincourt Fanfare” for thirteen brass instruments; its world premier occured on Founders’ Day.

-2015 — The 600th anniversary of the Battle of Agincourt is celebrated on October 25th, including the premier of “We Few” by American composer Daron Hagen, Agincourt’s official “Composer-not-in-Residence”.
-A tandem celebration is staged at the Rourke Art Museum in Moorhead, Minnesota.
+2015 — The 600th anniversary of the Battle of Agincourt was celebrated on October 25th, including the premier of “We Few” by American composer Daron Hagen, Agincourt’s official “Composer-not-in-Residence”.
+A tandem celebration was staged at the Rourke Art Museum in Moorhead, Minnesota.

-2016 — “Welcome to Agincourt, Iowa: the town that time forgot and geography misplaced” is presented at the Historical Fictions Research Conference at Cambridge, UK.
+2016 — “Welcome to Agincourt, Iowa: the town that time forgot and geography misplaced” was presented at the Historical Fictions Research Conference at Cambridge, UK.

 2018 — Competition for the design of Saint Ahab’s Chapel at Christ the King R.C.
 Church.